Bodyminds

 BodyMinds Study Group prioritises accessibility and lived experience as QTIBPOC to imagine queer and decolonial ways of being in relation – with each other, and wider human and non-human kin.
 During each session we read and discuss a text together and relate to it in different, playful ways.

 We’re hoping to restart the series in early 2026.
-Sign up to the newsletter for updates.
+Email us bodymindsgroup@proton.me to be added to the mailing list.

 Sonji Shah